Bargsteen/CS583_Forms_Be_Relative/README.md

 # Forms Be Relative
-This game is a puzzle platformer.
+Forms Be Relative is a puzzle platformer, where the goal is to collect the shapes into their matching boxes.
+Your influence the outcome via the player and a sort of button, which allows you to transform squares into circles and vice versa.

 I've managed to create five levels, but more would be needed in order for the game to be complete.
 Adding new levels is easy and I look forward to adding different mechanics.

+I quite like games such as Braid and The Witness, where no instructions are given, which I've mimicked in here.

 An executable for MacOS is in the `Executables` folder.